brianzelip/groceries-vue/README.md

 - its remaining data props values are made available to `TheGroceryForm`, AND
 - any time any of its remaining data props change this info is made available to `TheGroceryForm`

--[] add `textarea` for any additional grocery notes, ie, i needed to buy a dishrack today, but thats so seldom that it doesnt need to be on the real list, but an additional notes section wiuld be great to have for these cases.
+- [] add `textarea` for any additional grocery notes, ie, i needed to buy a dishrack today, but thats so seldom that it doesnt need to be on the real list, but an additional notes section wiuld be great to have for these cases.

--[] associate added ad hoc textarea note with a given store, which would make the note item appear in the output store section with all the other same store stuff.
+- [] associate added ad hoc textarea note with a given store, which would make the note item appear in the output store section with all the other same store stuff.

-TODO: reset `userSelectedItems` when header is clicked
+- [x] TODO: reset `userSelectedItems` when header is clicked

+---

+2018-11-06
+where now?

+recent achivements:

+- vue form handling is going well
+- use of `$router` and `$store` going well
+- am understanding the concepts and use protocols well

+TODO:

+- [] refactor all raw state mutations in favor of`$store`, so maybe one or more mutations are left, and at least one action (the initial axios call)
+- [] update data api with email handler (see `itemController.processFormData` and `itemController.outputGroceryList` in the original groceries app api)